AnassSolybi/Cura-Engine-Docker-image/DOCKER.md

 docker build --build-arg ULTIMAKER_CONAN_REMOTE_URL=https://your-ultimaker-remote-url.com -t curaengine:latest .
 ```

-**Note:** The build requires access to UltiMaker's Conan repository for packages like `sentrylibrary` and `npmpackage`.
-If the default URL doesn't work, you may need to:
-1. Obtain the correct UltiMaker Conan remote URL
+**Note:** The Docker build uses a Docker-specific Conan recipe (`conanfile.docker.py`) that handles UltiMaker dependencies gracefully.
+The build will:
-2. Configure authentication if the remote requires it
+1. Try to use UltiMaker packages if the remote is available
-3. Set the `ULTIMAKER_CONAN_REMOTE_URL` build argument
+2. Automatically fallback to ConanCenter versions or build from source if UltiMaker remote is unreachable
+3. Work without requiring UltiMaker remote access (packages will be built from source with `--build=missing`)

 The Dockerfile currently builds with all features enabled:
 - ARCUS communication: Enabled
 - Plugins: Enabled
 - Remote plugins: Enabled
 - Benchmarks: Disabled (for production)
+- Sentry support: Disabled (not needed for Docker deployments)

 ## Running the Container